 It’s the only important town on the southern coast of the island, and the fourth all over Crete in population.
 Despite all that, Ierapetra is a peaceful coastal village, where nothing much happens.

-Above all, Ierapetra remains the place where to spend the night if you plan to visit Chrissi island.
+Above all, Ierapetra remains the place where to spend the night if you plan to visit Chrissi Island since most daily cruises leave from the city’s port.

 However, Ierapetra had a huge importance in the past of the island thanks to a strategic position facing Africa.